Roller-coaster

 USD/JPY

-The have broken the pair.
+The bears have broken the pair.
 The Japanese currency was being sold well even despite heavy selling of USD.
 It looked reasonable as the markets were growing and bond purchases required rather ‘cheap' yen loans.
 The pair managed to reach 98.47 and soon went down.
 Now trading is held at 97.40.
 It is explained by profit-taking in EURJPY, which yesterday hit the four-year high.

 AUD/USD

-The Aussie reached our target (the 200-day MA at 0.9750).
+The reached our target (the 200-day MA at 0.9750).
 In its final jerk it was supported not only by the US employment stats, which undermined strength of the dollar, but also by strong inflation.
 Instead of the expected growth by 0.8%, CPI rose by 1.2% in the third quarter.
 Thus, the annual price growth made 2.2% against 2.4% a quarter before.
 Inflation slowdown proved to be less strong than awaited by the RBA and that ruined all hopes for the rate cut in the near future.
 Anyway, the profit-squeeze crossed out all that growth and now the Aussie costs 0.9640USD.

 Leave a Comment.